-&lt;sup>2 Under New England's RTO arrangements, the ISO has the rights to make this filing of changes to the Tariff under Section 205 of the Federal Power Act.
-NEPOOL, which pursuant to the Participants Agreement provides the sole Market Participant stakeholder process for advisory voting on ISO matters, supported the changes reflected in this filing and accordingly, joins in this Section 205 filing.
+3 Under New England's Regional Transmission Organization arrangements, the rights to make this filing of revisions to the Tariff under Section 205 of the Federal Power Act belong to the ISO.
+NEPOOL, which pursuant to the Participants Agreement provides the sole Participant Processes for advisory voting on ISO matters, supported the revisions reflected in this filing and, accordingly, joins in this Section 205 filing.